Toggy1212/BMFAN-Main/README.md

 This repository provides the PyTorch implementation of **BMFAN** for lightweight single image super-resolution (SISR).

+The corresponding manuscript has been submitted to the journal **Multimedia Systems**.

 ## Environment

 This code is implemented based on the EDSR-PyTorch framework.